swseighman/Installing-GraalVM-Enterprise-Edition/README.md

 This guide, will walk you through the process of getting setup with GraalVM (in this example, GraalVM Enterprise Edition 21.0.0).

+For an optimal lab experience, please install the following tools: `git`, `curl`, `unzip`, Docker or Podman, Apache Maven and your favorite IDE (optional).

 ## Downloading GraalVM, Enterprise Edition 21.0.0